amplab/succinct-cpp/README.md

-SUCCINCT
+Succinct
 ========

-C++ Implementation of Succinct (succinct.cs.berkeley.edu).
+C++ Implementation of Succinct (http://succinct.cs.berkeley.edu).

 Succinct is a data-store than enables queries directly on a compressed representation of data.
 With basic primitives of random acces, search